thenashfactor/apple-homework/README.md

 geocoded address is then used to retrieve current and daily forecasts (next seven days) from the [OpenWeather One Call API](https://openweathermap.org/api/one-call-3).

+## Dependencies

+Postgres must be running on the server because Rails depends on it.
+However, no reads/writes to the database take place.

+Change the username for the development environment in config/database.yml to your configured Postgres superuser.

 ## Object Decomposition

 ### GeocoderClient